georggr/bda-dpia-research-data/README.md

 - `raw-data-round-3.xlsx` – Raw data from Delphi Round 3

 ### 2. Interview Folder
-The **Interview** folder contains data from the expert interviews conducted after the Delphi study.
+The **interview** folder contains data from the expert interviews conducted after the Delphi study.
 It includes:

 - **Interview Questions**: The list of questions used to guide the expert interviews.
 - **Raw Data**: The raw data collected during the interviews.